Thanks for taking your time to read our reviews of the best sliding mitre saws that are currently available on the UK market.

 The table insert is equipped with a practical scale for reading off the workpiece width.

 An integrated, mains-powered laser marks the cutting line, enabling the workpiece to be positioned quickly and exactly.

 We think that you will agree that the sliding mitre saw is an impressive tool.
 It is very useful to do just about anything you will ever need to do in terms of making straight, mitre, bevels or compound joints.
 They are great on all types of wood and for us, the fact that we can cut up to about 14" in length just makes a huge difference for us

 The Sliding or Gliding Element

-Many users actually complain about the slide which I find strange.
+Some buyers actually complain about the slide which we find strange.
 The reason for that is that the huge majority of the cuts you will make do not require the slide.
 As such, the slide can be more of a hindrance than a help.
-Many of the newer models, like the one shown in the video from Dewalt, have a locking position on the slide and that does make a huge difference.
+Many of the newer models, have a locking position on the slide and that does make a huge difference.

 Make sure if you are going to buy a sliding version, that it has this feature, as it just makes doing all of your tasks and projects a great deal easier.